Peoples Bus Service

 Peoples Bus Service, formally known as the Sindh Intra-District Peoples Bus Service Project is a public bus service by the Government of Sindh operating in Karachi, Hyderabad, Sukkur, Larkana, Mirpurkhas, and Nawabshah.

 History

 It was inaugurated on 27 June 2022.
 The buses will operate from 8 A.M to 8 P.M.
-Fares for the transportation are between PKR 50-100, due to ongoing inflation a change to fares were proposed however were rejected.
+Fares for the transportation are between PKR 50–100, due to ongoing inflation a change to fares were proposed however were rejected.

 Development

 240 buses ran on seven different routes in Karachi.
 In the first phase, the bus ran from the confluence of Model Colony and Tank Chowk at Malir Cantt to Shahrah-e-Faisal, Metropole and II Chundrigar Road Tower.

 In January 2023, the government of Sindh announced the Pink-bus, a modification of the bus service which was aimed to be women-only.
 Electric-buses are also proposed for the Bus Service however as of now they will be operational in Karachi.

-Currently there is a expansion programme announced by the government to add additional 60 buses. and to improve availability a mobile application is planned.
+Currently there is an expansion programme announced by the government to add additional 60 buses. and to improve availability a mobile application is planned.